nishantrpai/engineering/2021-ScreenRecord.md

 ## Brief
 Record the entire screen using [Screencast](https://knowledge.autodesk.com/community/screencast).

-Fusion 360 a software wants to allow its users to record screens online and standalone.
+Fusion 360 wants to allow its users to record screens online and standalone.

 What problems you'd have to solve to match the initial app:

+Stack: React.js

 ## Problem
 Input: Capture each screen frame from the screen